 9. KLS Worldwide

-KLS Worldwide is the second chauffeured-network operator and a global affiliate-network chauffeured service.
-The cruise transfer product runs on account-quoted, fixed pre-booked pricing through a worldwide affiliate footprint, with vehicle classes from sedan to van and New York-area terminal coverage through its local affiliates.
+KLS Worldwide is the other real chauffeured-network operator on this list, a global affiliate-network chauffeured service.
+The cruise transfer product runs on a published quote, account-billed through a worldwide affiliate footprint, with vehicle classes from sedan to van and New York-area terminal coverage through its local affiliates.

 The argument for KLS Worldwide is the global reach: an affiliate network spanning many markets under a single booking and account framework, suited to a traveler whose itinerary crosses borders or whose corporate program needs worldwide chauffeured coverage.
 For a New York cruise transfer that is one leg of an international itinerary, the worldwide network is the reason to book it.
 The reason it sits at #9 in a New York-specific ranking is that the affiliate model means the local New York leg runs on a contracted local operator, and the published-rate New York operators above it deliver the same transfer at a transparent flat rate directly.